aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/qnt/qnt.rst

    :Default: 3 else see :numref:`dec_default_table`
    :Examples: ``--qnt-dec 1``

-Sets the position of the fixed point in the quantified representation.
+Set the position of the fixed point in the quantified representation.

 .. _dec_default_table: